ting-talk/blog/source/_posts/foreign-trade/cold-email.md

 Don't want to bore you with too much detail here.
 Relevant information is in the attached file.

 ---

+I know you are busy, so please allow me get straight to the point.
+I want to pitch you with our product XXXXX.
+After researching your product line for like 40 minutes, I believe we can definitely make you more money.
+Here is a sneak peek of my plan (see, I don't want to waste your time.)

+1.
+2.
+3.

+Let's keep the ball rolling if you are interested.
+Thank you for your time.

+---

+---

 Hi John,